AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 For example, when a member of an enablement community site views a video resource assigned to them, the resource player will send events to Analytics, including video heartbeat data.
 From the community site, administrators are able to see various reports regarding the playing of the video.

-Further, analytics is necessary for :
+Further, analytics is necessary for:

-* in the publish environment :
+* in the publish environment:

     * reporting on community [trends](../../communities/using/trends.md)
     * allow site visitors to sort by "most viewed", "most active", "most liked"
     * view counts on UGC lists

-* in the author environment :
+* in the author environment:

     * display of participation data in the [members management console](../../communities/using/members.md) (views, posts, follows, likes)
     * trend summary, video heartbeat and videio device for enablement resource [reports](../../communities/using/reports.md)

-Supported Communities features include :
+Supported Communities features include:

 * [enablement resources](../../communities/using/resources.md)
 * [forum](../../communities/using/forum.md)